NLnetLabs/ploutos/docs/ploutos/docker_packaging.md

 ### Workflow inputs

-**Note:** The `docker` workflow job will do a Git checkout of the repository that hosts the caller workflow.

 | Input | Type | Required | Description |
 |---|---|---|---|
 | `docker_org` | string | Yes | E.g. `nlnetlabs`. |